nitesh401/nitesh401/README.md

 - **Camunda & BPMN**: Implemented business process automation using Camunda and BPMN (Business Process Model and Notation).

 ## 📚 Education
-- **Masters's Of Computer Applicxation**: University of Hyderabad, 2021
+- **Masters's Of Computer Application**: University of Hyderabad, 2021

 ## 🌱 What I'm currently learning
 I am always eager to learn and stay updated with the latest technologies.
 Currently, I am exploring [AWS].